 After two years in the wild west, I moved back east, to Savannah, Georgia.

 Since June 2015, I've been a weekday MMJ at WJCL 22 News, Savannah's ABC affiliate.
-My main focus is city and county issues, but I was holding on to my hat during Hurricane Matthew, and have been sent to Atlanta to cover the 2016 presidential campaign.
+My main focus is city and county issues, but I was holding on to my hat during Hurricane Matthew (again a year later for TS Irma), and have been sent to Atlanta to cover the 2016 presidential campaign.

 I know the industry is changing, and I'm here to learn new ways to tell stories, whether it be on TV, or on Facebook, Twitter, or wherever people are looking for their news.